Congressional District # 17

 Threats and Contaminants

-Soil is contaminated with inorganic contaminants.
-Residue piles at the site may pose a leaching hazard to groundwater and ultimately to surface water drainage onsite.
+Soil and buildings at the Eagle Zinc site are contaminated with inorganic contaminants such as lead.
+Residue piles at the site may pose a leaching hazard to groundwater and ultimately to surface water drainage areas.

-U.S. EPA has organized the remedial action work at Eagle Zinc into two operable units (OUs):
+EPA has organized the Eagle Zinc site into two portions - or operable units (OUs):

 ContactsRemedial Project Manager, U.S. EPA